 The North South Line (NSL) is a high capacity MRT line and the first MRT line in Singapore to enter service, connecting the northern and southern regions of the island through Central Singapore.
 It is currently operated by SMRT.

 The NSL is 44km long with 26 stations, running from Jurong East (NS1) in the West to Marina South Pier (NS28) in the South, via Woodlands (NS9) in the North, with station codes NS6 reserved for future use and NS12 for Canberra station (currently under construction).
 The line runs on elevated viaducts along more than half of its length, and goes underground within the Central Area (between Bishan and Marina South Pier) and along other short sections of its route.

 Trains on the North South Line operate in a six-car formation, based out of Ulu Pandan and Bishan Depot.
 The rolling stock is also used on East West Line, which joins the North South Line at Jurong East and Raffles Place / City Hall.

-Currently, train services are operated between Jurong East and Marina South Pier.
+Currently, train services operate between Jurong East and Marina South Pier.
 Some train services turn back at Marina Bay, one stop before the line terminus.

 Timeline & History

 - 7 Nov 1987: Yio Chu Kang to Toa Payoh stations opened, the very first section of MRT to commence operations in Singapore

 - 12 Dec 1987: Extended south to Raffles Place.
 Train services would then switch to the East West Line and continue on to Tanjong Pagar and beyond.

 - 20 Dec 1988: Extended north to Yishun

 - 4 Nov 1989: Extended south to Marina Bay, formal separation of North South Line and East West Line operations